-- 12.3.7.
-In all cases, our schools will work with children's social care and the police to manage any implications and to safeguard children.
-An important consideration will be to ensure that the victim can continue in their normal routine, including continuing to receive a suitable education. - 12.3.8.
-Throughout any criminal process taking place, the police will help and support our schools as much as they can within the constraints of any legal restrictions. - 12.3.9.
-The end of the criminal process if a child is convicted or cautioned for a sexual offence and remains in school/college, expectations regarding their future behaviour and any restrictions must be made clear. - 12.3.10.
+13.3.7.
+In all cases, our schools will work with children's social care and the police to manage any implications and to safeguard children and young people.
+An important consideration will be to ensure that the victim can continue in their normal routine, including continuing to receive a suitable education.

+- 13.3.8.
+Throughout any criminal process taking place, the police will help and support ourschools as much as they can within the constraints of any legal restrictions. - 13.3.8.
+The end of the criminal process if a child or young person is convicted or cautioned for a sexualoffence and remains in school/college, expectations regarding their future behaviour and any restrictions must be made clear. - 13.3.9.
 Safeguarding and supporting the victim victims may not disclose the whole picture immediately.
-They should be asked if they would find it helpful to have a designated trusted adult to talk to about their needs and have choice about who this is.
+They should be asked if they would find it helpful to have a designated trusted adult to talk to about their needs and have choice about who thisis.
 In response to any stress they may experience, flexible or alternative arrangements for their education may need to be considered.
-We will do everything we reasonably can to protect the victim from bullying and harassment to ensure that they continue to receive a suitable education. - 12.3.11.
-Safeguarding and supporting the alleged perpetrator Any child will likely experience stress as a result of being subject of allegations and any associated negative reactions by their peers.
-We will respond proportionately, recognising that the alleged perpetrator may have unmet needs as well as potentially posing a risk of harm to other children.
+We will do everything we reasonably can to protect the victim from bullying and harassment to ensure that they continue to receive a suitable education. - 13.3.10.
+Safeguarding and supporting the alleged perpetrator Any child or young person will likely experience stress as a result of being subject of allegations and any associated negative reactions by their peers.
+We will respond proportionately, recognising that the alleged perpetrator may have unmet needs as well as potentially posing a risk of harm to other children or young people.
 These behaviours may be a symptom of either their own abuse or exposure to abusive practices and or materials.
-We will seek advice as appropriate from children's social care, specialist sexual violence services and the police. - 12.3.12.
-If the alleged perpetrator moves to another educational provision, our DSL's will ensure that relevant staff at the new provision are made aware of any ongoing support needs and any potential risks to other children and the staff. - 12.3.13.
-Unsubstantiated, unfounded, false, or malicious reports all concerns, discussions and decisions made, and the reasons for those decisions should be recorded in writing.
-Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified and addressed.
-If a report is found to be unfounded, or false the DSL should considerwhether this is a cry for help or that the child could have been abused and in such circumstances a referral to Children's Services may be appropriate.
-If a report is shown to have been deliberately invented or malicious the schools will consider if any disciplinary action is appropriate in accordance to their behaviour policy.
+We will seek advice as appropriate from children's social care, specialist sexual violence services and the police. - 13.3.11.
+If the alleged perpetrator moves to another educational provision, our DSL's will ensure that relevant staff at the new provision are made aware of any ongoing support needs and any potential risks to other children, young people and the staff. - 13.3.12.
+Unsubstantiated, unfounded, false, or malicious reports all concerns, discussions and decisions made, and the reasons for those decisions should be recorded in writing. should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified and addressed.
+If a report is found to be unfounded, or false the DSL should consider whether this is a cry for help or that the child/young person could have been abused and in such circumstances a referral to Children's Services may be appropriate.
+If a report is shown to have been deliberately invented or malicious the schools will consider if any action is appropriate in accordance to their behaviour policy.